 Additionally, I have grown the EFL side of my tutoring business, supporting students across the globe for whom English is not their first language.
 As a native English speaker, with TEFL and CELTA certification, I have worked with students from Hong Kong, China, Russia, Spain, Mexico, Malaysia, Japan, Poland, Finland, and many more.
 Some students have been based in the UK and want to improve their conversational English, while others have had specific coaching for examinations and interviews.
 Many of my students have taken the IELTS test, with one recent student improving from a 3.5 overall to 7 overall in the space of just six months!

-I have recently moved to Manchester (UK), having previously lived in Cambridge and London for the last 5 years.
+I am based in Manchester (UK), having previously lived in Cambridge and London.
 I live with my wonderful rescue dog, Peggy, who is a firm favourite with many of my tutees – some of whom will even call her name during online lessons so she comes to say hello!

 Away from work and education I love sport, having previously competed for Great Britain in flat-water kayaking, triathlon, and quadrathlon – although nowadays I prefer long-distance running (albeit extremely slowly).
 A lot of my background is also in theatre and comedy, having toured across the USA and Canada with the Cambridge Footlights, directed Shakespeare along the East Coast of the USA, and produced sell-out shows at the Edinburgh Fringe Festival.

-I am a freelance journalist and writer, with bylines in the Guardian, HuffPost UK, New York Post, and more.
+I am a freelance journalist and writer, with bylines in the Guardian, Independent, HuffPost UK, New York Post, and more.
+I predominantly work in-house at the BBC.